Frequently Asked Questions

 Can an insane person be hypnotized?

-Many times they can be but they usually make very difficult subjects and require different techniques.
+Many times they can be, but they usually make very difficult subjects and require different techniques.

 Who can be hypnotized?